Quickly tackling a complex 550-restaurant project

 When a large quick service restaurant chain wanted to remodel 550 stores in a year, they chose PPM as their As-Built partner.
 By quickly understanding their needs, figuring out their preferred communication rhythm, and deploying our nationwide network of surveyors, we were able to deliver all their plans on time and on budget.

 We first heard from our new client in June of 2017.
 They were on the hunt for a reputable As-Built partner to capture all of the physical store information needed for some upcoming strategic initiatives.
-A member of their vendor procurement team contacted our office to discuss their upcoming project and wanted to see if PPM would be a good fit for their site surveying needs.
-I personally spoke with several members of their internal architecture and construction teams over the next month and learned as much as I could about their most important requirements for this project.
+We worked with several members of their internal architecture and construction teams over the next month to determine, prioritize and document their requirements for this project.

 The company needed accurate As-Built plans of all of their restaurants for 2 primary initiatives:

 (1) They were looking to remodel their kitchens in order to expand capacity for preparing carryout and catering orders.
 As part of this initiative, an update to the area used for their digital ordering system was also required.

 (2) The client wanted a comprehensive update of their physical store information for facilities management and other future store planning projects.

 Upon learning how they intended to use the information collected on the site surveys, we worked with the client to develop a detailed scope of work.
 The architectural As-Builts included a detailed Floor Plan with Kitchen Layout, Reflected Ceiling Plan, Roof Plan, and Electrical Plan.
 They wanted us to provide an electrical line diagram as well (which included tracing and mapping of their panel schedule to show the connections between each individual outlet to the corresponding circuit on the panel).
 For photography, we agreed to provide both still photos as well as a 360-degree “Virtual Walkthrough” of each location using the Matterport platform.